thecml/csgo-ai-challenge/README.md

-The CS:GO AI challenge summer 2020
+Skybox's CS:GO AI challenge that ran in the Summer 2020.